-Managing your boss requires a good understanding of that person and their context as well as your own situation and needs.
+Managing your boss requires you to develop a good understanding of them and their context as well as your own situation and needs.
 You need to understand your boss’s goals and pressures, strengths and weaknesses, pressures from their own boss, and preferred style of working.

 For a start, you could try to obtain a copy of their CV.
 You might say it would be helpful for doing a write-up on them in the staff newsletter or a media release to announce their appointment.
 These documents give good insight into their experience and strengths.
 Most bosses would feel a bit flattered to be asked for their CV.

 You will start to get a feel for how secure your boss is.
 Some bosses, especially when they are new, feel rather threatened by a subordinate doing great things, so never show them up in front of others.
 And if an appropriate opportunity arises, giving them public credit for some of your ideas can help to cement your relationship with them.

 If you have a new boss, you can find out useful information about their preferences from colleagues or from people who used to work for them, especially if your boss has come from within your own organization.
 It is remarkable how obliging people are when you seek their advice in a tactful way.
 They feel helpful and important, and are very likely to give you a detailed account about your new boss, which will equip you with the information to kick-start a positive relationship.

 Being sensitive to a boss’s work style can be crucial.
 Some bosses like to receive reports in great detail, others like just ‘the big picture’, some like to receive verbal briefings for information while others prefer to read reports.
 Some like short progress reports at appropriate milestones in projects; others like to receive regular reporting in verbal batches, say at the beginning or the end of the day.
 What are your boss’s preferences?